First things first — what is

 krenn by 13 places (ROT13), the result is xeraa:

 I live to demo interesting technology.
-Having worked as a web, infrastructure, and database engineer for over ten years, I am now working as a developer advocate 🥑 at Elastic — the company behind the open source Elastic Stack consisting of Elasticsearch, Kibana, Beats, and Logstash.
-I am constantly traveling Europe and beyond to speak and discuss open source software, search, databases, infrastructure, and security.
+Having worked as a web, infrastructure, and database engineer for over ten years, I am now the head of Developer Relations (DevRel) at Elastic — the company behind the Elastic Stack consisting of Elasticsearch, Kibana, Beats, and Logstash.
+I am frequently traveling Europe and beyond to speak and discuss search, databases, observability, and security.

-In case you are wondering what a developer advocate is doing I would describe it like this: Help users be successful with your software by showing them what is possible and solving problems.
+In case you are wondering what a developer advocate is doing, I would describe it like this: Help users be successful with your software by showing them what is possible and solving problems.
+Or read my blog post on the topic of What Do You Do as a Developer Advocate at Elastic?

 See my list of upcoming and past events.